 Early Life and Education

 John V. Oyler was born in Pittsburgh, Pennsylvania, in 1968.
 He attended the Massachusetts Institute of Technology (MIT), where he earned a degree in mechanical engineering in 1990.
-During his time at MIT, he started his first business renting and selling items to fellow students.
-He later earned an MBA from Stanford University.
+During his time at MIT, he honed his entrepreneurial skills, selling dorm essentials like refrigerators and area rugs.
+He later earned an MBA from Stanford Graduate School of Business.

 Rise to Success